Gaillardia pulchella Foug.

 Florets - Ray florets 6-15, sterile, with the corollas 15-28 mm long, red, brownish red, or reddish purple, sometimes yellowish toward the tip, the ligule usually with only the outer surface hairy and glandular.
 Disc florets numerous, perfect, with the corollas orangish red, purple, or purplish brown.
 Pappus of 6-8 scales, these 4-7 mm long.

 Fruits - Achenes wedge-shaped, more or less 4-angled, 2.0-2.5 mm long, the surface densely pubescent with relatively long, yellowish, ascending hairs, black.

 Flowering - May - September.

-Habitat - Prairies, pastures, roadsides, railroads.
+Habitat - Prairies, pastures, fields, roadsides, railroads, open disturbed areas.
 Also cultivated.

 Origin - Native to the U.S.